Are There Heavy Metals in Makeup?

 Some pigments, such as chromium oxide greens, do not have any heavy metal limits assigned to them.

 In addition, it is not clear how these limits are translated to the amounts of lead and other heavy metals in makeup in the product as a whole.
-Let’s say a product has a few different pigments.
-This means that the probability of heavy metal contamination increases.
+If a product has a few different pigments, does the probability of heavy metal contamination increase?

-The safest makeup brands must follow government regulations and guidelines of consumer safety organizations.
+For your information, the safest makeup brands must follow government regulations and guidelines provided by consumer safety organizations.
 Some of the most important ones for our purposes are as follows.

-In 2016, the FDA provided draft guidance as to the maximum level of 10 ppm for lead as an impurity in cosmetic lip products and externally applied cosmetics marketed in the US.
+First, the FDA provides guidance as to the maximum level of 10 ppm for lead as an impurity in cosmetic lip products and externally applied cosmetics marketed in the US (source).

 - Lead: 10 ppm